sharkshead/BAEnc/README.md

 You can think of BAEnc as being somewhere between a simple shared-key XOR entryption and the AES's of the world.

-Overview
+# Overview

 BAEnc consists of two functions, called BAEncA() and BAEncB().
 A message encrypted by "A" can only be decrypted by "B", and vice versa.

-If you are using this library because of its small footprint, then I'd suggest you put the "A" function on your smallest microprocessor and "B" on the largest or the one collecting all the data from your satelite micros.
+If you are using this library because of its small footprint, then I'd suggest you put the "A" function on your smallest microprocessor and "B" on the largest or the one collecting all the data from your satellite micros.
 This is because "A" is slightly smaller and faster than "B".
 You can, however, use them in whatever configuration suits your needs.

 The number of (Feistel) rounds and the key length are customisable in the BAEnc.h file.
-Defaults are 7 rounds and key length of 32 nibbles (16 byte.)
+Defaults are 7 rounds and a key length of 32 nibbles (16 byte.)

 Both "A" and "B" can encrypt and decrypt in-situ, meaning you don't need to allocate a separate chunk of memory to hold the encrypted/decrypted message.
 They can produce their output in a separate buffer if you so desire, its just that this choice is not forced on you.